arsalanworld/test-module/README.md

-# test-module
+# Sample Module for Beginners
-A Test module for beginners
+A Sample module for beginners with basic implemenations of Blocks, ORM, Event Observers and Controllers by performing CRUD operations.